PERIPHERAL NERVE: Chronic Demyelination

 - Structures within onion bulb

-- Orientation: Circumferential; around axon, if one is present
+- Around axon, if one is present

 - Basal lamina: Stains for Collagen IV; Between Schwann cell processes